 What is close reading?

-Close reading is when you read a text multiple times to really understand the purpose of the text and what it is saying.
-It helps students gain a better understanding of a new text by reading it multiple times.
+Close reading is when you read a text multiple times to understand the purpose of the text more deeply.
+It helps students gain a better understanding of a new text by reading it numerous times.

 Benefits of Close Reading

-- It helps students understand text structure better and think about why the author chose one format over another.
+- It helps students understand text structure better and consider why the author chose one format over another.

 - It helps students learn what the author does with the words and why he/she does it.

-- It helps students learn how to tackle difficult texts so that they can learn new information.
+- It helps students learn how to tackle challenging texts to learn new information.